azsk/ADOScanner-docs/03-Addressing  control failures/README.md

 ### How to setup host project to store attestation details for organization-specific controls?

 1. Host project to store attestation details for organization-specific controls can be set using a scan parameter named 'AttestationHostProjectName'.
-Before setting up the host project, ensure this project has 'ADOScanner_Attestation' repository setup.
+Before setting up the host project, ensure this project has 'ADOScannerAttestation' repository setup.
 2.  **Attestation host project can be set only once and can't be updated later**.

 For e.g., to attest organization controls, run the command below: